zendframework/zf2-documentation/docs/languages/en/modules/zend.event-manager.event-manager.rst

 In turn, triggering events is only interesting if something is listening for the event.

 Listeners attach to the ``EventManager``, specifying a named event and the callback to notify.
-The callback receives an ``Event`` object, which has accessors for retrieving the event name, context, and parameters.
+The callback receives an ``Event`` object, which has accessors for retrieving the event name, target, and parameters.
 Let's add a listener, and trigger the event.

 .. code-block:: php